 Determining the lead content levels of your water supply

-If the levels of lead are 15 parts per billion or above, immediate action should be taken to avoid the health risks of lead contamination.
+If the levels of lead are 15 parts per billion, immediate action should be taken to avoid the health risks.

-Keep in mind that you can only ensure your plumbing is completely lead-free by replacing galvanized plumbing and any available lead service lines.
+Keep in mind that you can only ensure your plumbing is completely lead-free by replacing galvanized plumbing.

 Inspect your existing plumbing to identify major problem areas

-If you have discovered the above plumbing issues, the next thing to do is to thoroughly inspect your existing plumbing to identify major problem areas.
+If you have discovered the above plumbing issues, the next thing to do is to thoroughly inspect your existing plumbing.